-Across the majority of creatures in 5th edition, Wisdom is the average highest mental ability score compared to Intelligence or Charisma, which means that the average creature has a better chance of succeeding should it be forced to make a Wisdom saving throw, compared to an Intelligence or Charisma saving throw.
+Across the majority of creatures in the 5th edition, Wisdom is the average highest mental ability score compared to Intelligence or Charisma, which means that the average creature has a better chance of succeeding should it be forced to make a Wisdom saving throw compared to an Intelligence or Charisma saving throw.

 The third is that the target must spend its action to attack a creature of the caster’s choice at the start of its turn.

-This might seem like a benefit of spell, and it can be, but only if there is a creature within reach.
-If no creature is in reach, the target can just act normally – moving, taking actions, doing as it wants with no downsides (save that it is still charmed by the caster).
+This might seem like a benefit of the spell, and it can be, but only if there is a creature within reach.
+If no creature is in reach, the target can just act normally – moving, taking actions, and doing as it wants with no downsides (save that it is still charmed by the caster).

 The fourth and final nail in this spell’s coffin is that the caster must use their action every turn to maintain the spell.

 This means that they cannot cast any other spells, make any attacks or do anything else unless it uses a bonus action or involves movement.